Varalaks29/-javascript-interview-questions-answer-list/javascript-question-answer.md

 ```
 ---

-## 307Q. ***What is rendering in JavaScript?***
+## 307Q.***What is rendering in JavaScript?***

 JavaScript-powered content needs to be rendered before it can output meaningful code and be displayed for the client.
 These are the different steps involved in the JavaScript rendering process:

 <img src="assets/javascript-stages.png" alt="JavaScript Rendering Process" />

-1. **JavaScript**: Typically JavaScript is used to handle work that will result in visual changes.
+1.**JavaScript**: Typically JavaScript is used to handle work that will result in visual changes.
-2. **Style calculations**: This is the process of figuring out which CSS rules apply to which elements.
+2.**Style calculations**: This is the process of figuring out which CSS rules apply to which elements.
 They are applied and the final styles for each element are calculated.
-3. **Layout**: Once the browser knows which rules apply to an element it can begin to calculate how much space it takes up and where it is on screen.
+3.**Layout**: Once the browser knows which rules apply to an element it can begin to calculate how much space it takes up and where it is on screen.
-4. **Paint**: Painting is the process of filling in pixels.
+4.**Paint**: Painting is the process of filling in pixels.
 It involves drawing out text, colors, images, borders, and shadows, essentially every visual part of the elements.
-5. **Compositing**: Since the parts of the page were drawn into potentially multiple layers they need to be drawn to the screen in the correct order so that the page renders correctly.
+5.**Compositing**: Since the parts of the page were drawn into potentially multiple layers they need to be drawn to the screen in the correct order so that the page renders correctly.

 The main responsibility of the rendering engine is to display the requested page on the browser screen.
 Rendering engines can display HTML and XML documents and images.

 Similar to the JavaScript engines, different browsers use different rendering engines as well.
 These are some of the popular ones:
-* **Gecko** — Firefox
+***Gecko** — Firefox
-* **WebKit** — Safari
+***WebKit** — Safari
-* **Blink** — Chrome, Opera (from version 15 onwards)
+***Blink** — Chrome, Opera (from version 15 onwards)

 **The process of rendering**